rivue/Gamified-Study-Tool/README.md

         - improve prompt generation a great fold (make sure as many of the quesitons relate to the section name as possible)
         - eventually combine library_question model with library_factoid model (why are they seperate to begin with?)
         - get student verification on Mobbin pro (UI library)
-        - add ability to reset password for users who are logged in
         - change the name of all functions in library_handlers to use get, update, create, delete only
         - maybe ask users how knowledgeable they are with a unit / course / section before they start? not sure how many extra questions I would need to generate for this to work though...